stanman71/Python_Projects/vLab/README.md

 - set on the VM of the forwardingPlane the CPU-cores to 3 and the RAM to 3 GB

+- the controlPlane template needs a default configuration with an user, access permissions and management IP

-- the template controlPlane needs a default configuration (temporary management IP in this example: 192.18.10.100/24)
+- a management IP is necessary to upload the initial configuration (temporary management IP in this example: 192.18.10.100/24)

 ##### template config-file: template.conf
 ###### folder: CONFIG